edgelesssys/vault-benchmarks/README.md

 # vault-benchmarks

 This repo holds the code to deploy, run and evaluate [vault-benchmark](https://github.com/hashicorp/vault-benchmark/) on AKS, GKE and [Constellation](https://github.com/edgelesssys/constellation).
-It also holds the raw data of 100 runs of vault-benchmark against AKS, GKE and Constellation.
+It also holds the raw data of various runs of vault-benchmark against AKS, GKE and Constellation.

 # Benchmark Setup

-We run a Vault cluster with two nodes, each scheduled on a separate VM.
+We run a Vault cluster with n nodes, each scheduled on a separate VM.
-One primary and one read-replica.
+One primary and n-1 read-replica.
 Vault only [scales vertically](https://developer.hashicorp.com/vault/tutorials/operations/performance-tuning#performance-standbys), if not using the enterprise edition.
-A third VM runs the load generator (vault-benchmark).
+A separate VM (n+1 th) runs the load generator (vault-benchmark).
 In many scenarios Vault's performance is [I/O bound](https://developer.hashicorp.com/vault/tutorials/operations/performance-tuning#a-note-about-cpu-scaling).

 # Deploy